scu-heplab/wlwl-polarization/README.md

 * One or more high-end NVIDIA GPUs(at least 4 GB of DRAM), NVIDIA drivers, CUDA 11.0 toolkit and cuDNN 8.0.

 ## Prepare dataset
+The raw dataset needs to be transformed before it can be imported into the model.
-* The dataset is stored in `./raw/`, the data structure is as follows:
+* We provide a test event, stored in `./raw/`, the data structure is as follows:
 ```
 One event for every 6 lines:
    1. first lepton